OpenNTI/nti.docs.platform.enduser/editorguide/assignments.rst

 on their assignment.
 These 10 questions will make up that student’s unique assignment.

-Step 6: Publish or schedule your assignment
+6. Publish or schedule your assignment
 -------------------------------------------

 Once you have completed creating your assignment, the last step is to